thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 ![](https://i.imgur.com/OuxwwyS.png)

+### Exercise

+How would you describe Express in your own words?
+What are some of the similarities and differences you noticed about using the `http` module versus `express` module?

 ## Why is an HTTP server useful?

 ## How do you create an HTTP server with the `express` module?